Paolin83/COVID19_SEIR_model/README.md

 # COVID19 14-days forecast
 Prediction on COVID 19 epidemic using SEIR models (analysis updated on 21 March 2020, 01.00
+# New
-new: with parameters estimation based on Negative Binomial distribution duration of COVID19 infectous period extended to 21 days)
+*Parameters estimated on the basis of a Negative Binomial distribution
+*duration of COVID19 infectous period extended to 21 days)

 - in Italy
 [a SEIR analysis Italy](draft_analysis_Italy_new.md)